 The I-90 Dresbach Bridge over the Mississippi is a heavily used commuter route for travelers in the LaCrosse/LaCrescent area, an important regional connection, and a part of the nation's longest (coast to coast) interstate highway (I-90).
-Originally built in 1967, the 3,497-foot steel-girder bridge is now being replaced.
+Originally built in 1967, the 3,497-foot steel-girder bridge has now been completely replaced.

-In addition to the design being fracture-critical, the existing Dresbach Bridge has narrow shoulders that have caused lane closures when vehicles are stranded or during routine maintenance operations.
-The bridge's current interchange geometry has also created difficult and unsafe traffic movements for commuter traffic.
+In addition to the design being fracture-critical, the previous Dresbach Bridge had narrow shoulders that have caused lane closures when vehicles were stranded or during routine maintenance operations.
+The bridge's past interchange geometry also created difficult and unsafe traffic movements for commuter traffic.

-The new bridge, designed by Figg Engineering, is currently under construction and expected to be complete in 2016.
-The new crossing consists of two separate bridges parallel and upstream from the existing bridge.
-They will be post-tensioned concrete box girder structures over the main river channel and precast concrete girders over the back channel that meet current structural and geometric standards.
-When completed, it will include a reconstructed interchange designed to improve traffic flow, safety, capacity and access on and between Highway 61/14 and I-90.
+The new bridge was designed by Figg Engineering.
+The crossing now consists of two separate bridges parallel and upstream from the existing bridge.
+They are post-tensioned concrete box girder structures over the main river channel and precast concrete girders over the back channel that meet current structural and geometric standards.
+It includes a reconstructed interchange designed to improve traffic flow, safety, capacity and access on and between Highway 61/14 and I-90.
 The 2,593-foot long, 45-66-foot wide bridge is designed to last 100 years.
-It will add two twelve-foot lanes in each direction.
-The interchange will provide full traffic flow with no signals between I-90 and Hwy 61.
-It will provide easy access to the Traveler Information Center and boat launches from all directions and a fly-under ramp, eliminating competing traffic.
+It added two twelve-foot lanes in each direction.
+The interchange provides full traffic flow with no signals between I-90 and Hwy 61.
+It provides easy access to the Traveler Information Center and boat launches from all directions and a fly-under ramp, eliminating competing traffic.

 Each bridge includes three major piers placed within the navigational channel of the Mississippi River.
 Six additional piers are located to the east, some in the backwaters of the river.
 Underlying overburden geology consists of granular alluvium with some organic interlayering.
 The Eau Claire formation bedrock is about 90 feet to 145 feet below the mudline or ground surface.
 The bedrock is mainly sandstone with beds of siltstone, shale, and mudstone.